Full Guide on Starting a Business in Singapore

 - Trade unions.

-If you’re unsure about whether your exempt from company registration, it’s worth double-checking.
-Singapore company registration is strictly monitored, and you could face a fine (or even jail-time).
+If you’re unsure about whether you're exempt from company registration, it’s worth double-checking.
+Singapore company registration is strictly monitored, and you could face a fine (or even jail time).

 Can Foreigners Open a Business in Singapore